 After your family is done at the beach, head to the popular Lazy Lobster Seafood Restaurant for fresh local seafood that tourists and islanders alike can’t get enough of.
 Do not leave without trying one of the variations of conch, including whole fried conch or conch fritters.

-Baker’s Cay Resort Key Largo offers private beaches and luxury accommodations that are great for everything from a girls weekend getaway to a big family vacation.
-The resort offers a wide variety of activities like boating, paddle boarding and snorkeling, all just steps away from your room.
-Each room overlooks the bay and is well appointed with cozy beds, hardwood floors, and a spacious deck.
+With its own private beaches and luxury accommodations, Baker’s Cay Resort Key Largo is a perfect spot for everything from a girls trip to a big family vacation.
+The resort offers a wide variety of activities like boating, paddle boarding, and snorkeling, all just steps away from your room.
+Each guest room overlooks the bay and is well appointed with cozy beds, hardwood floors, and a spacious deck.

 Just south of Orlando and Walt Disney World is Vero Beach, a sprawling strip of sand that’s home to one of the largest sea turtle nesting sites in Florida.
-And unlike the more overcrowded Florida beaches (think Miami Beach, South Beach, or Daytona Beach), Vero Beach is known for its ample space to spread out.
+And unlike the more overcrowded Florida beaches (think Miami Beach or Daytona Beach, for example), Vero Beach is known for its ample space to spread out.
 You won’t notice any high-rises here, either, because the town of Vero Beach has placed an emphasis on preserving the natural beauty of this barrier island.